Ynn/selfstar/for-beginners/basic-follow-me.md

 {code lang="java"}
 {literal}
-/** Unbind Method for presenceSensors dependency */ public void unbindPresenceSensor(PresenceSensor presenceSensor) {
+/** Unbind Method for null dependency */ public void unbindPresenceSensor(PresenceSensor presenceSensor,
-	//Remove the sensor from the list of sensors presenceSensors.remove(presenceSensor);
-	System.out.println("Remove the sensor"+ presenceSensor);

-	presenceSensor.removeListener(presenceSensorListener);
+    Map properties) {
+   //unregister the listener :
+   presenceSensor.removeListener(this);
+   mapPresenceSensors.remove(presenceSensor.getSerialNumber());
 }
 {/literal}
 {/code}

-In this particular case, this is not really mandatory because the device is leaving and the listener will be unregisterd anyway.
-However it is a good practice to do it.
+You could think that in this particular case, this is not really mandatory.
+Indeed, the device is leaving and thus the listener will be unregistered anyway.
+However it is a good practice to always unregister the listeners.

 #### Testing that we get the notifications